yushi1007/rack-http-request-readme/README.md

   end
 ```

-<a href='https://learn.co/lessons/rack-http-request-readme' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/rack-http-request-readme' title='The HTTP Request'>The HTTP Request</a> on Learn.co and start learning to code for free.</p>